 No. 31 Beach Brick, RAF Component

-No. 31 Beach Brick was the first of the Middle East beach bricks to be formed.
+No. 31 Beach Brick was the first of the Middle East beach bricks to be formed and was, on formation, named No.1 Beach Brick, being renamed No. 31 Beach Brick in May 1943.
 The battalion that formed the core of this Brick was the 7th Battalion Royal Marines.

 The R.A.F.
-Component of No. 31 Beach Brick was formed on the 13th April 1943 at Kabrit in Egypt, beginning with one officer (Flying Officer J R Johnson) and twelve other ranks.
+Component of the Brick was formed on the 13th April 1943 at Kabrit in Egypt, beginning with one officer (Flying Officer J R Johnson) and twelve other ranks.
 At the end of April, Flying Officer J Kevan and eight other ranks joined the unit and training began with the 7th Battalion Royal Marines.

 A Unit Establishment of five officers and 35 other ranks had been authorised and with effect from 20th May 1943, Squadron Leader Robertson was posted to the Unit as Commanding Officer, arriving with Flight Lieutenants Blake and Richardson several days before this date.